 Sunday 13th August 2017 was a beautiful morning, and I decided to go for a walk through the cows and calves, shortly after listening to some music on my phone whilst having my breakfast.
 There was hardly a breeze and I noticed one of the calves let a cough, and as I walked closer to examine , I noticed this calf was breathing a little more quickly than normal, so I went for my mobile phone , and realised I must have left it on the breakfast counter.
 I walked back down and noticed my SONY Xperia phone was missing , so I asked Caroline would she ring it , and if not John to see if he had noticed anything up with the animal, and if not we could get the vet, and one or two of the young lads to bring the animal into the yard.
 But I wasn’t having much success.
 I eventually decided to walk about seven miles into Gorey to report my phone, and the Sergeant there in the station tried ringing it but it went to voice mail, and we decided to leave it for an hour or so , which I did , and we tried it again with no luck.
 I noticed after I walked back that the calf was a little worse with his tongue out a bit under a bit of pressure , and the next day John and I were able to bring the animal in for treatment, and this particular animal had a little bit of pneumonia before and probably left it a bit more susceptible .
 This calf did recover after treatment.

 On the 26th September 2017 I was lured in to David Tarrant’s office by David Tarrant through his secretary, I was a little suspicious , but was given no indication of his truly evil plan to try to circumvent the Court Order, but I took a photograph of the Land Rover bike that I was using just under his brass name plate.
+Contrary to what David Tarrant said, one of our sons said his man was a Low-life, and David Tarrant knew him by a very friendly name, perhaps due to the fact that he had been representing his nephews and one about ten years before this.

 this Photo of a FENDT 516March 2020 in Ahullen, Kehoe Brothers have really moved on in a very progressive way over the last 40 years ago as partly outlined since this feature piece: